knimitz/windowmanager-service/doc/ApplicationGuide.md

 -   `util.cpp` / `util.hpp`: general utility functions and structs - and
     preprocessor definitions (e.g. `log*()` to AFB logging functions.

--   `wayland.cpp` / `wayland.hpp`: A C++ object-oriented
+-   `wayland_ivi_wm.cpp` / `wayland_ivi_wm.hpp`: A C++ object-oriented
     libwayland-client wrapper.
 It is instanced in `main.cpp` and handles all our wayland needs.
+These files are in master.
+In eel, the name of these files are `wayland.cpp` / `wayland.hpp`

 <div id="Sequence"></div>

 Sequence
 ===============

-To understand the sequence between application and window manager, refer to the [spec documentation](https://wiki.automotivelinux.org/windowmanager).
+To understand the sequence between application and window manager, refer to the [spec document](https://wiki.automotivelinux.org/windowmanager).

 <div id="Binding\ API"></div>